mchung/heroku-buildpack-wordpress/README.markdown

 -----> Launching... done, v7
 ```

-Open your new Wordpress site in a web browser
+Open your new Wordpress site in a web browser.
 ```bash
 $ heroku apps:open
 ```